Welcome Veterans, Reservists, Active Duty and Eligible Dependents

 Important Benefit Information

-• Apply for financial aid at https://studentaid.ed.gov/sa/fafsa .
-Title IV Funds and the GI Bill® can be used simultaneously.
-Contact your campus’ financial aid officer with questions about the application process.
+• Title IV Funds and GI Bill® benefits can be used simultaneously.

 If applicable military requests should be made to: